XcmSend/xcmsend.github.io/src/workflows/readme.md

 ### Add a swap:
 ![](/img/12.png)
-We are now familiar with creating cross chain transfers with teleports we can add a swap.
+We are now familiar with creating cross chain transfers with xtransfers we can add a swap.
 Select asset you want to swap from the first chain box, and the destination asset you want to get on the destination node.
 **Note:**  We currently only supports dex interaction with HydraDx's omnipool.
 Meaning that swaps are only possible from HydraDx to Hydradx.
-If you want to continue the transaction flow, you can simply drag in a teleport action and send the asset to another chain.
+If you want to continue the transaction flow, you can simply drag in a xtransfer action and send the asset to another chain.

 ### Head back to /lab